-The Word of God illustrates that key principle for us in Esther 9.
-Esther 9 is the longest chapter in the book of Esther.
+The Word of God illustrates this important reality for us in Esther 9.
+It's worth noting that Esther 9 is the longest chapter in the book of Esther.
 It's full of details.
 There's lots of repetition in the thirty-two verses.
-The slow moving narrative forces us to slow down notice the celebration!
-Basically the chapter can be summed up as follows.
-Two scenes in Esther 9 demonstrate the truth that when God delivers His people, it's time to celebrate.
+The slow moving narrative forces us to slow down and pay attention to the celebration.